On Tour in 2016

 Cavan is not far from Dublin and it only takes a little over an hour.
 The weather is still wet and drear, so Cavan isn't presented in a good light, but the Hotel is modern, bright, and warm, with a nice bar.
-So we settle in.
+So we setle in.

 The weather continues to be dreary - cold and grey, not welcoming or encouraging adventuring at all.

 However we drive into Cavan Town (the Hotel is on the outskirts), find a carpark near a cluster of churches (difficult to avoid in Ireland) and wander into the shopping High Street.
-I'm not sure what I expected; it was un-mistakably Irish, but somewhat scruffy and ever so slightly unkempt looking.
-After visiting a number of towns which seemed 'spruced up' and attractive to tourists/visitors, Cavan Town seems bit of a let-down.
+I'm not sure what I expected, but it was un-mistakably Irish, but somewhat scruffy and ever so slightly unkempt looking.
+After visiting a number of towns which seemed 'spruced up' and attractive to tourists/visitors, Cavan Town seems bit a let-down.

 Next on the agenda is the County Museum at Ballyjamesduff.
 Getting there involves a pleasant drive through countryside typical of the county - undulating, and frequent glimpses of small bodies of water.
 It is said that Cavan has a 'lake' for every day of the year!
 And, to help matters, the weather appears on the improve!

-The museum is in an impressive building - a former Convent of St Clare, and has very competently compiled and documented displays.
+The museum is in an impressive building - a former Nunnery (??????), and has very competently compiled and documented displays.
 It is not in the least amateurish - and this is a pattern common to all of the small regional museums we've seen.
 This one has a worthwhile display of WW1 material, including a re-creation of a Trench from the Western Front.
 It also has a display (not yet open) devoted to the Easter Rising.
 This is a mock-frontage of a key Dublin Rising site, at a smaller scale, behind which sit a couple of shipping containers, presumably holding the display itself.
 Again, it seems to be anything but slap-dash.